-We are all human, and of course there will be times you fall short of your kindness goal.
+We are all human, and of course, there will be times you fall short of your kindness goal.
 But make it a goal to apologize quickly, offer forgiveness quickly, and reset your kindness goal as soon as possible.

-5. Embrace vulnerability.
+Relationship goal #5- Embrace vulnerability.

 Each partner enters a relationship with past baggage, insecurities, feelings of shame or guilt, and tenuous hopes and dreams.